sayjin93/sayjin93/README.md

-Sure, here is your updated GitHub bio with the additional links:

----

 👋 Hi there!
 I'm Jurgen Kruja, a passionate Developer with expertise in React, JavaScript, TypeScript, HTML, CSS, SCSS, PHP, MySQL, Next, PostgreSQL, MongoDB, Prisma, Sequelize, Photoshop, and Illustrator.

 🎓 I hold a MSc Diploma in Software Engineering from European University of Tirana and a Bachelor's Diploma in Applied Math from the Faculty of Natural Sciences at the University of Tirana.